 Washington was a smart man, clearly.
 He had, not just one, but two last will and testament documents!
 Of course, you don’t need and shouldn’t have two estate plans, but you should update your estate plan regularly when changes may affect your estate plan’s effectiveness or determine who you include as a beneficiary, executor, or guardian.

 Washington was apparently on his deathbed when he asked his wife, Martha, to bring him both editions of his will.
-He had her burn one so the “real” one was competing against the other version.
+He had her burn one so the “real” one wasn’t competing against the other version.
 Again, it’s the principle that sometimes you need to make important changes to your plan that’s important here!

 Washington Included His Charitable Goals